Efficient Approximation Algorithms for Multi-Antennae Largest Weight Data Retrieval: DAG and LP Formula for ALWDR

 If Inequality (\ref{eq:keyconstr}) is removed, then the above formula is exactly an LP formula for the relaxation of $\delta$-disjoint $st$-paths in $G$.
-Because graph $G$ is acyclic, any integral optimum solution, i.e. a solution with all $x_{e}\in\{0,1\}$, to LP (\ref{eq:theoriginalLP}) contains no cycle.
-Thus, the solution is a set of (edge) disjoint paths, and hence an optimum solution to $\delta$ALWDR.
+Because graph $G$ is acyclic, any integral optimum solution (i.e. a solution with all $x_{e}\in\{0,1\}$) to LP (\ref{eq:theoriginalLP}) contains no cycle.
+Thus, the solution is a set of (edge) disjoint paths with maximum weight, and hence an optimum solution to $\delta$ALWDR.
 Note that the condition that graph $G$ is acyclic is essential.
-Otherwise, a solution to LP (\ref{eq:theoriginalLP}) can contains both cycles and paths, and is not a solution to $\delta$ALWDR.
+Otherwise, a solution to LP (\ref{eq:theoriginalLP}) can contain both cycles and paths, and is not a solution to $\delta$ALWDR.

-Further, for LP (\ref{eq:theoriginalLP}), we have the following property that indicates $\delta$ALWDR is polynomial solvable when each data item broadcast at most once: \begin{thm} When $\vert E_{d_{i}}\vert=1$ holds for each $d_{i}$, any basic optimum solution to LP (\ref{eq:theoriginalLP}) is integral, i.e., each edge $e$ is with $x_{e}=0$ or $x_{e}=1$.\end{thm} \begin{IEEEproof} When $\vert E_{d_{i}}\vert=1$ holds for each $d_{i}$, Inequality (\ref{eq:keyconstr}) reduces to $x_{e}\leq1$ for every $e\in E_{d_{i}}$, which is actually included in Inequality (\ref{eq:constrxe}).
-So we need only to consider LP (\ref{eq:theoriginalLP}) subject to Equality (\ref{eq:unimo}) and Inequality (\ref{eq:constrxe}).
+Further, since when $\vert E_{d_{i}}\vert=1$ holds for each $d_{i}$, the constraint matrix of LP (\ref{eq:theoriginalLP}) is known totally unimodular \cite{schrijver1998theory}, we have the following property that indicates $\delta$ALWDR is polynomial solvable when each data item broadcast at most once: \begin{thm} When $\vert E_{d_{i}}\vert=1$ holds for each $d_{i}$, any basic optimum solution to LP (\ref{eq:theoriginalLP}) is integral, i.e., each edge $e$ is with $x_{e}=0$ or $x_{e}=1$. \end{thm}